We are going to get a little brainy today rather than physical.

 This is the stage where you aren’t in pain necessarily or if you are it doesn’t bother you enough to seek out treatment or wonder if there is something you could or should do something about it.

-This is the stage where you think about how you are in pain or you can’t do something as easily and you begin to think about what you should do.
+This is the stage where you think about how you are in pain or you can’t do something as easy and you begin to think about what you should do.

 This is where the big question comes though: Are you coming to PT or are you being sent to PT?